 Step 3: Finally, click on the Turn On button near to Two-Factor Authentication.

 That’s All!
 When someone logs into your iCloud account, they will be able to see and steal your confidential info.
 If you find out that someone has accessed your iCloud account, the best thing you can do is delete the device from the iCloud account or use 2FA.
-You may also disable iCloud Activation Lock when you forget your password by utilizing the recommended tool: AnyUnlock – iCloud Activation Unlocker.
+You may also disable iCloud Activation Lock when you forget your password by utilizing the recommended tool: AnyUnlock – iPhone Unlocker.

 Product-related questions?
 Contact Our Support Team to Get Quick Solution >